JANA KARP, M.Ed

 Chief Operating Officer

-Director of Family Services
+Director of Family and Community Engagement

 Expressive Arts Therapist

 Adonna is a Massachusetts transplant from Brooklyn, NY.
 She came to MA in 2005 to attend Eastern Nazarene College where she obtained a Bachelors in Religion in 2012.
 While at ENC, as the program coordinator for The Center for Responsibility and Justice’s arts-based initiatives, Adonna oversaw the Bronx Summer Immersion Program where 6 interns were able to teach different artistic modalities in the Bronx, NY summer of 2012.
 It was this experience that expanded Adonna’s passion for youth but also expanded her understanding of the transformative power of artistic engagement.
 Adonna became the office manager for ESAC’s GED Plus program, an alternative education program for high at risk youth in Boston where she was able to create a spoken word class called the V.O.I.C.E.
 Scheme.
 The creation of this class reignited Adonna’s passion for both art and youth, while also providing her the courage to apply to Lesley’s Expressive Therapies program.
 After completing internships at both BYS and Roger Williams Medical Center’s dual diagnosis unit, Adonna received her Masters in Clinical Mental Health Counseling with a Specialization in Expressive Arts Therapy.
 Adonna has since been able to work with children, adolescents and adults and has found that the most powerful seed sown, regardless of age, is sometimes simply an “alternative conversation,” where a variety of artistic or expressive modalities may be utilized to increase personal insight or growth.
 Trained in both TF-CBT and Gestalt therapies, Adonna is excited to continue as well as create new conversations as she resumes her role as BYS’ Expressive Arts Therapist.